-I was 16 years old when I left my home country in Iran to study abroad in England.
-I was enrolled to get a two-year International Baccalaureate Diploma (IB), but after my first year in England, I decided to continue my education in the United States.
+I was 16 years old when I left my home country of Iran to study abroad in England.
+I was enrolled in a two-year International Baccalaureate Diploma (IB) program, but after my first year in England, I decided to continue my education in the United States.
 I arrived in the U.S. when I was 17 years old and I graduated from Education First (EF) High School in New York.
-Currently, I am studying at City University of New York (CUNY) and I am majoring in economics.
+Currently, I am studying at City University of New York (CUNY), where I am majoring in economics.
 In this article, I will share my journey of how I went from Iran to New York City as an economics major.

 Why I Chose to Study in the U.S.

 There were actually three reasons why I decided to study economics in the U.S.:

 - Higher education in the U.S. is more flexible than other systems with a variety of courses to choose from and explore.
 For example, at the undergraduate level, you must take required courses such as mathematics and history, but you can also choose elective courses that match your interests.

 - U.S. universities have students with extremely diverse backgrounds.
 My high school, EF Academy New York, had students from all over the world such as China, India, and Italy.
 Because of the connections I made in high school, I was able to visit my Italian friend during the winter break and had a wonderful Christmas eve dinner with his family.
 Since I started attending college, I have met people from many cultures and countries.
 For example, I have a friend from the Dominican Republic in my philosophy class.

 - I had to study in the U.S. because my future career goals require international experience.
 Since I was young, I was always curious about each country’s flag, currency, and major cities.
 By studying in the U.S., I can achieve my international career goals because international students bring unique knowledge to companies and organizations.

 My Decision to Study Economics